- Why Should I Install Fake Grass for Dogs?

 Infills play two important roles in turf installations, acting as a ballast to help keep the turf in place and mimic the soil between grass blades, keeping them upright and springy.

-Grass blades with a “w” shape will retain their form and be easy to clean.
-Opt for heat resistant fibers to keep your pet’s paws nice and cool.
+For the most part, blades with a “w” or “m” shape will retain their form and be easy to clean.

 How Much Does Fake Grass for Dogs Cost?